kmcconnell/atomic-apron/README.md

 Welcome to **Recipyzer**, a meticulously organized and richly categorized repository of recipes.
 Explore, cook, and savor the flavors with ease!

+## Getting Started

+To get started, browse the [recipes](recipes/) folder and explore the categories and subcategories.
+You can find recipes for appetizers, main courses, desserts, drinks, and more.
+Each recipe includes detailed instructions, ingredients, and additional notes.

+## Smart Index (Compiled by Recipyzer)

+You can also browse the [index](index/) folder to explore recipes based on metadata.
+For example, you can find recipes based on [cuisines](index/Cuisines/), [holidays](index/Holidays/), [ingredients](index/Ingredients/), [seasons](index/Seasons/), and [tags](index/Tags/).
+This makes it easy to discover recipes based on your preferences.

-## Structure
+## Recipyzer Python Package

-The repository is organized into folders based on the type of recipes.
-Each recipe is stored as a markdown file and includes front matter for metadata.
-The metadata includes tags, cuisine, ingredients, seasons, holidays, and more.

-## Tags and Metadata

-Each recipe includes tags and metadata for easy search and filtering.
-You can explore recipes based on tags like vegetarian, vegan, gluten-free, dairy-free, low-carb, keto, paleo, and more.
-The metadata also includes cuisine types, ingredients, seasons, holidays, and dietary preferences.
+The [index](index) folder is generated using the Recipyzer Python package, which provides a compiler for indexing and organizing recipes based on front matter metadata.
+You can install the package via PyPI and use it within your own recipe repository.

+See [Recipyzer](https://pypi.org/project/recipyzer) on PyPI for more details.

-### Front Matter Structure
+## Front Matter Metadata

 ```yaml
 ---